Learn 📚

 Quickly resolve customer service crises

 What if you deliver poor customer service, and all the disappointment, negativity, and outrage get poured on your brand via social media?
 (Remember that tweet about HotpointUK?)
+In an instance with a courier service one bad experience can quickly escalate online, damaging trust and putting your reputation at risk.

 Let’s learn how to use social listening to deal with customer service scandals.